Objectway/super-gigi/README.md

 ### $sg-include-box-sizing
 default: `true` - type: `boolean`

-By default, **Super GiGi** columns and rows have a `box-sizing: inner-box` applied to them.
-If you have already globally defined `box-sizing: inner-box` within your project and want to remove the redundanct, set this option to `false`.
+By default, **Super GiGi** columns and rows have a `box-sizing: border-box` applied to them.
+If you have already globally defined `box-sizing: border-box` within your project and want to remove the redundancy, set this option to `false`.

 ### $eq-grid